temuller/hostphot/docs/further_information/photometry.rst

 * **ZP**

   UKIDSS images include their own ZP in their headers and an "effective" zeropoint has to be calculated (stored in the ``MAGZP`` keyword in the header), correcting for atmospheric extinction, in the same way as for the VISTA images.
-In addition, the flux needs to be rescaled by the exposure time, in the same way as for the PS1 images.
+In addition, the flux is rescaled by the exposure time, in the same way as for the PS1 images.

 * **Error Propagation**